Soonad/docs.formality-lang.org/docs/source/tutorials/Recursion.md

 The `f*N` syntax configures the call limit of a recursive function.
 Here, we used `100`.
 Note this is actually just a shortcut for a function application: we could have written `fact(*100)` instead.
 We could also have omitted the number, as in, `<fact*>(x)`, which would default to `2^256-1`.
 This limit is so absurdly large that, for all practical purposes, our functions are no less powerful than the ones found in other languages.
 After all, `2^256-1` is so large that no real computer could reach this amount of calls anyway.
 In fact, the entire observable universe has less particles than that!

+## Structural Recursion

+When it comes to inductive proofs, the need for a halt-case on Formality's recursive function syntax can be limiting to deal with.
+For example, you can't easily prove that `add(a,b) = add(b,a)`, since that is not actually true when the `add` function hits its call limit!
+The more traditional structural recursion that other languages feature is more flexible in tha tsense.
+There are interesting work-arounds this problem, such as writing `add` in a way that consumes both sizes simultaneously.
+A general solution, though, is still missing from the language, as we're debating the best way to do it.

+We have some great candidates, though.
+As an example, we could use `Bound`, as detailed on [this commit](https://github.com/moonad/Formality-Base/commit/b777d806c6fa37f2ce306fbe87b3ed267152b90c).
+It allows us to prove that our arguments are decreasing in size, essentially emulating Coq's structural recursion.
+This is really cool, as it allows us to avoid writing the (provably unreachable) halt-case!
+But it still requires a lot of manual boilerplate to do correctly.
+If you don't want that, we suggest you to avoid writing complex inductive proofs in Formality for now.
+In a future, we'll probably add syntax sugars for structural recursion (or something equivalen), making those proofs much less cumbersome.

 ## (TODO)

 Cover things like: